andersoxie/eODB/README.md

 * It was developed with Orient DB version 1.3.0.
 That version of Orient DB includes an error when deleting vertexes/edges that was reported and verified corrected in a beta version of 1.4.0.
+  This version is now migrated to support version 1.7 RC2 which is a major change due to change of API.

 ## How to get the source code?